prof-rossetti/nyu-info-2335-201905/notes/python/packages/sendgrid.md

 </ul>
 ```

-> NOTE: this ["handlebars" syntax](https://sendgrid.com/docs/for-developers/sending-email/using-handlebars) is like HTML, but allows us to pass attributes in to customize the contents.
+> NOTE: the ["handlebars" syntax above](https://sendgrid.com/docs/for-developers/sending-email/using-handlebars) is like HTML, but allows us to construct HTML dynamically based on some data like the example below

 ```py
 {